scikit-learn/enhancement_proposals/slep006/proposal.rst

 TODO

 * which solution?
-* if an estimator requests a prop, must it be not-null
+* if an estimator requests a prop, must it be not-null?
+Must it be provided or explicitly passed as None?
 * props param or kwargs?
 * naming?